shaheen19/wildfires_causes_consequences/README.md

 My preliminary analysis comprised of
 ### Final Notebooks
 1) workflow and analysis of atmospheric composition and weather parameters.
-2) workflow and analysis of vegetation  using normalized vegetation index and normalized burn ratio in the county of San Diego before and after wildfires. work in progress.
+2) workflow and analysis of vegetation  using normalized vegetation index and normalized burn ratio in the county of San Diego before and after wildfires.
+Work in progress.
 ### Test-notebooks
 The folder contain two sub folders for air quality and image processing.
-Each subfolder contains various files to test strategies to clean raw data and reduce file sizes to be used for the final project. work in progress.
+Each subfolder contains various files to test strategies to clean raw data and reduce file sizes to be used for the final project.
+Work in progress.
 ### Scripts
-Few functions defined to automate data analysis. work in progress.
+Few functions defined to automate data analysis.
+Work in progress.
 ### Output files
-This folder contains output data files and figures
+This folder contains output data files and figures.
+Work in progess.
 ### Presentations
 First powerpoint presentation describing 2014 wildfire events and atmospheric conditions.
+Work in progress.

 The main repository contains license, gitignore and README.md files.